ChrisB007/ProjectTwo/README.md

 **User stories** <br>
 ---
     App user(s)
-        - User(s) are able to visit the site and run searches based on movie titles or categories.
+        - User(s) are able to visit the site and run searches based on moods (Sad | Happy | Lonely etc).
-        - User(s) can choose one or many movies to predict as box office winner.
+        - User(s) can select to watch movies from recommended movie suggestions.
-        - Upon selection, full movie details are shown to user(s) (Actors, Directors, Budget e.t.c) to help users make educated guesses.
+        - User(s) can personalize based on personal state of affairs after creating an account.
+        - Upon selection, users will be given option to re-direct to streaming service company
         - In order to participate, user(s) must establish accounts to gain full access

 **Technologies used (including APIs)**